 - If you’re trained in CPR, give it if needed.
 If he has asthma as well as allergies, you can give him his inhaler, but only after he’s had the epinephrine.

-Tips for Life With an Auto-Injector
+How to Care for an Auto-Injector

 - Keep the device in a dark place and at room temperature.